 They come from two sources.
 First, our own experience over many years with many funders (and in many countries).
 Second, we are borrowing some ideas from similar initiatives such as Transparency International’s Corporate Political Engagement Index, the “Who Funds You?” initiative for think tank funding transparency, the Equileap Global Gender Equality Index, , ACF Transparency & Engagement, Stonewall Workplace Equality Index and ShareAction’s annual ranking of fund managers.

-Who is conducting the research and analysis?
+Who conducts the research and analysis?
 How is done?

-We then send the data about each foundation to that foundation for it to check.
+We then send each included foundation the data about itself for it to check.
 (We used the contact details that it provides publicly.)
 Once we had a data-set that we were happy was correct, we turned the data into scores: each foundation gets a numerical score on each of the three pillars.
 The total points available varies between foundations because of their exemptions.
 From that score and the total available, we calculate a % score on each pillar for that foundation, and that translates into their A/B/C/D rating on that pillar.
 The combination of those pillar scores translates into the foundation’s overall rating.